Promises and Secrets

 As Paul found out...

 At this point, a warning should probably be issued.
 If you study the word as it was written and discover some of what God is really saying, when you mention the possibilities to others, you will not likely be received well.
 Most people are so happy with tradition that they will stand behind their beliefs even with clear proof to the contrary.
-Speaking from experience, you will be shouted down, ignored, called arrogant and a "fanatic", and told to shut up or to at least advised to compromise (John 15:20
+Speaking from experience, you will be shouted down, ignored, called arrogant and a "fanatic", and told to shut up or at the very least advised to compromise (John 15:20

 20Remember what I told you: 'A servant is not greater than his master.'
 If they persecuted me, they will persecute you also.
 If they obeyed my teaching, they will obey yours also.